zuozhenggh/learning-library/data-management-library/oci-di/introduction/introduction.md

 This workshop introduces you to **Oracle Cloud Infrastructure Data Integration** and will give you a full tour of the service in a hands-on manner.

 Administrators, data engineers, ETL developers, and operators are among the different types of data professionals who can use Oracle Cloud Infrastructure Data Integration and would benefit from this workshop.
-We will create a workspace in OCI Data Integration, connect to data assets, create a Data Flow along with an Integration task, Data Loader task and SQL task.
-We will create a Pipeline and a pipeline task and finally schedule to run it.
+We will create a workspace in OCI Data Integration, connect to data assets, create Data Flows along with Integration tasks, Data Loader task and SQL task.
+We will create a Pipeline and a Pipeline task and finally schedule to run it.

 *Estimated Workshop Time*: 3 Hours 30 Minutes